 - Left ventricular ejection fraction >= institutional lower limit of normal by multi-gated acquisition (MUGA) scan or echocardiogram within 30 days of first protocol treatment

-- COHORTS B and C: White blood cell (WBC) < 20,000/uL on day of first therapy, cytoreduction may be achieved using hydroxyurea
+- COHORTS B, C, AND D: White blood cell (WBC) < 20,000/uL on day of first therapy, cytoreduction may be achieved using hydroxyurea

 - Ability to understand and the willingness to sign a written informed consent document